TouchDesigner/TouchEngine-Windows/README.md

 Time-dependent buffers can be added to the instance with `TEInstanceLinkAddFloatBuffer()`, which adds the buffer to an internal queue.

-Calling `TEInstanceLinkSetFloatBufferValue()` replaces any current value as well as clearing any time-dependent values previously queued.
+For static values, calling `TEInstanceLinkSetFloatBufferValue()` replaces any current value as well as clearing any time-dependent values previously queued.

 To receive time-dependent buffers from the instance, call `TEInstanceLinkGetFloatBufferValue()` from your `TEInstanceLinkCallback`.
 No further buffers will be received during the callback, allowing you to safely dequeue them without risk of loss.